02 Mar Hair Growth Facts: How Fast Does Hair Grow? (And Can I Speed Things Up?)

 When this is part of natural shedding, after the hair falls out, the whole process repeats itself at the Anagen phase.
 But when the growth cycle is disrupted, hair loss, hair thinning and problems with growth occur.
 If this is part of male pattern baldness, the follicle dies and the hair will not grow back at all.
 A disruption in the hair growth cycle can also be triggered by improper nutrition, an illness or metabolic imbalances.

-There is a condition called telogen effluvium wherein more hair will be shed because of restrictive dieting or high fever.
+There is a condition called Telogen Effluvium wherein more hair will be shed because of restrictive dieting or high fever.
 This could cause your anagen phase to be cut short, and more hairs will enter the telogen phase at the same time.
 If your hair growth cycle becomes disrupted, you might also find that your hair doesn’t grow as long as or full as it used to.
 This is because the disruption doesn’t allow your hair to stay in the anagen phase long enough to reach your desired length.
 If you are experiencing hair loss and think it could be caused by Telogen Effluvium, learn about causes and possible treatments.

 The average human head has approximately 100,000 strands of hair and each hair strand can stay on the head between one to six years before it falls out and a new one is created.
 Here are a few more quick questions and answers: